Viktor Karamarkov: Early life

-Born in the Gjorče Petrov neighborhood, Karamarkov grew up with his mentally unstable mother, as his father had died when he was young.
+Born in the Gjorče Petrov neighbourhood, Karamarkov grew up with his mentally unstable mother, as his father had died when he was young.
 Although described as a loner, Karamarkov was regarded as a highly intelligent boy who finished his primary education with an excellent grade, and was very respectful of the elderly.
 He was also heavily indulged in various Russian literature, especially Fyodor Dostoevsky's Crime and Punishment, identifying himself with the novel's main character, impoverished ex-student Rodion Raskolnikov.
 However, Karamarkov was also a known delinquent and drug addict, who frequently engaged in various thefts.

 Murders

-Taking inspiration from his favorite book, Karamarkov would search for vulnerable, older ladies to commit his murders.
-When he found a suitable victim, he would ring the doorbell and ask them for money, on the pretense that it was for his ailing mother.
+Taking inspiration from his favourite book, Karamarkov would search for vulnerable, older ladies to commit his murders.
+When he found a suitable victim, he would ring the doorbell and ask them for money, on the pretence that it was for his ailing mother.
 After entering the apartment, Karamarkov would take out a small axe wrapped in a newspaper and tape and kill the unsuspecting victim.
 After killing the victim he would steal any gold jewelry found in the apartment in order to supply his drug habit.
 After each killing, he would visit the "St. Peter and Paul" Church in Gjorče Petrov, and ask for forgiveness.